hisr2024/BhriguWelt/README.md

 ## Deployment readiness (Render + Vercel + Railway)

-The codebase is wired for a Render backend and Vercel frontend, but no hosted instances are bundled in the repository.
-Deploy and validate with the steps
-below:
+No live instances are bundled with the repository; you must deploy the backend and frontend yourself.
+Follow the host-specific steps below to get an endpoint ready for web and mobile clients:

 1. **Backend → Render**: Connect the repo in Render and apply the included `render.yaml` blueprint (or follow the manual Web Service steps in